Tutorial | Code Environments (Developer part 3)¶

 To set the code environment you created for the orders analysis notebook:

-Click Kernel > Change kernel and select the environment you created from the list.
+2. From the notebook tools bar, click on Kernel dropdown.
+Then, Change kernel and select the py36-developer-v9 environment you created from the list.

 In this tutorial, you have learned how to create code environments, add packages, and set the code environment in different Dataiku objects.